uptycslabs/terraform-azurerm-tenant-integration/README.md

        # modify as per your requirement
        resource_name = "uptycs-cloudquery-integration-123"

-       # Set this to true if you want to give permission at organization level
+       # Set this to true if you want to give permission at organization level for auto-integration of new accounts
        # Set this to false if you want to give permissions per child subscription

        set_org_level_permissions = false